 These challenges make it very difficult for some adult students to cross that finish line and get their degree.
 And with no degree, they find themselves stuck in unfulfilling jobs that leave little or no room for advancement.

-Don’t worry, though, because we’re going to share some very simple and practical tips that will help adult students be successful in college so they can reach their full potential.
+Don’t worry, though, because we’re going to share some very simple and practical tips that will help adult students be successful in college for 2022 so they can reach their full potential.

 The Biggest Benefits of Earning a College Degree